raspberrypilearning/flatgame/en/step_10.md

 It can be fun for the player spite to walk under and over the artwork, change some of the layers to do this.

 --- task ---
-In the artwork sprite add the layer order block under the green flag event.
+In the artwork sprite add the layer block to the green flag event.

 ```blocks3
 +go to [front v] layer